OpenDataPolicingNC/Traffic-Stops/docs/dev-setup.rst

     sudo pip install fabric==1.10.0

+For a working ``fab encrypt`` you'll need more modules in a Python 2 environment.
+Create a new virtualenv for that and use ``requirements/fab.txt``.

 The deployment uses SSH with agent forwarding so you'll need to enable agent forwarding if it is not already by adding ``ForwardAgent yes`` to your SSH config.